MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 ## Tools and services used

-O﻿ne benifit is that all the services are interchangable and can swaped for a diffrent service if a companys pricing policies change this gives way more freedom compaired to being reliant on one system.
+O﻿ne benefit is that all the services are interchangeable and can swapped for a different service if a company’s pricing policies change.
+This gives way more freedom compared to being reliant on one system.

 There are 4 key components going into this method: